The Anisotropic Noise in Stochastic Gradient Descent: Its Behavior of Escaping from Sharp Minima and Regularization Effects: The relationship between the noise of SGD and the curvature of loss surface

-\textbf{Around the true parameter} According to the classic statistical theory~\citep[Chap.
-8]{pawitan2001all}, when evaluating at the true parameter $\theta^*$, we have the exact equivalence between the expected Hessian of negative log likelihood and \emph{ Fisher information matrix} $F$,
+\textbf{Around the true parameter.} According to the classic statistical theory~\citep[Chap.
+8]{pawitan2001all}, for population loss $L(\theta) = \Ebb_x \ell(x; \theta)$, with $\ell$ being the negative log likelihood, when evaluating at the true parameter $\theta^*$, there is the exact equivalence between the Hessian $H$ of the population loss and \emph{ Fisher information matrix} $F$ at $\theta^*$,

 In practice, with the assumptions that the sample size $N$ is large enough (i.e. indicating asymptotic behavior) and suitable smoothness conditions, when the current parameter $\theta_t$ is not far from the ground truth, Fisher is close to Hessian.
 Thus we can obtain the following approximate equality between gradient covariance and Hessian,